Create a WordPress blog.

 As soon as you log in for the first time, Bluehost will give you a simple wizard that takes you through the process of installing WordPress on your new site.

-Then, you’ll be able to fill in all the important details for your site’s name and the username/password that you’ll use to manage your WordPress blog:
+Then, you’ll be able to fill in all the important details for your site’s name and then the username/password that you’ll use to manage your WordPress blog:

 Once you finish the install process, you can access your new blog’s dashboard by going to yourdomain.com/wp-admin.